Shankar Vihar

 Shankar Vihar is a residential complex for serving personnel of the Indian Armed Forces and their families, provided by the Government of India.
 Currently there are more than 278 houses including Permanent & Temporary.
 It is surrounded by an airbase, open fields and scrub forests.
 It is located in Delhi Cantonment.

-Shankar Vihar houses a huge shopping complex and an Army Public School, among other things.
+Shankar Vihar houses a shopping complex.
+There is an Army Public School.

 The area is well maintained and has scenic viewpoints as well as manicured parks, gymnasiums, swimming pools and restaurants.

+Transport

+It is connected to the Deli metro with a station, the Shankar Vihar metro station.